Raj Thackeray: Views

 Thackeray had initially praised former Chief Minister of Gujarat and incumbent Prime Minister of India, Narendra Modi for his governance, and the development of Gujarat during his tenure as chief minister.
 He had also expressed support for Modi for the post of Prime Minister for the 2014 Lok Sabha election.
 Although later on, he regretted his support for Modi and since then has been a vocal critic of him and the NDA government.
 For the 2019 elections to the Lok Sabha, Maharashtra Navnirman Sena, did not contest any seats, and instead Thackeray urged the party supporters to vote for the NCP–Congress alliance, with Thackeray campaigning for candidates belonging to these parties.
+However, during the 2024 elections, Thackeray changed his stance and reaffirmed his support for Narendra Modi and the NDA, after dismal governance of the Maha Vikas Aghadi in Maharashtra, the divisive politics played by INDI Alliance, and citing the NDA's work from on removing article 370, criminalizing triple talaq, construction of Ram Mandir in Ayodhya, and the COVID-19 vaccination in India.

 Thackeray-led MNS criticised the centre's move to award the Padma Shri, the fourth highest civilian award in India, to Adnan Sami, claiming that Sami was not an original Indian citizen.

+While appearing on primetime TV show Aap Ki Adalat in April 2014, Thackeray targeted several political leaders on various matters.
+He criticized Ajit Pawar for his comment on urinating into a dam when asked about resolving water crisis, and heavily slammed Samajwadi Party leaders Abu Azmi and Mulayam Singh Yadav for their anti-women views after making insensitive comments about rape.

 Thackeray called for a ban on loudspeakers in Masjid.